cdigap/Python_Scripts/README.md

 Excercise 6 - Write a Python script containing a function called factorial() that takes a single input/argument which is a positive integer and returns its factorial.
 The factorial of a number is that number multiplied by all of the positive numbers less than it.
 For example, the factorial of 5 is 5x4x3x2x1 which equals 120.
 You should, in your script, test the function by calling it with the values 5, 7, and 10.
 File is Factorial.py

+Added another file which looks for an input from the user and gives the factorial of that number.
+File is Factorial_Inp.py.